 When it comes to basic computer maintenance, protecting your digital world against cybercriminals should always be at the forefront of your task list.
 No security system is perfect, and more today than ever before, consumers are realizing this on a large scale.

 If you’re overdue for a password update, consider using these strong password generation tips:

-It’s easy to let your computer’s data organization run awry when your work and play lifestyle doesn’t leave much time for calculated file management.
-Whether it’s old music files from your garage band days or downloaded add-ons for your favorite simulation game, your PC’s many folders can grow crowded.
+Desktop maintenance is important and starts with simple steps.
+It’s easy to let your computer’s data organisation run awry when your work and play lifestyle doesn’t leave much time for calculated file management.
+Whether it’s old music files from your garage band days or downloaded add-ons for your favourite simulation game, your PC’s many folders can grow crowded.

 If you can’t remember the last time you took a look through your downloads folder, you’re likely overdue for a visit.
 The same applies to the rest of your default folders (documents, photos, etc.).

 Dealing with a cluttered desktop or crowded computer folders may be a daunting task, but with these tips and tricks, you’ll be well on your way to a functioning system of files and folders.